 Testing Machine Learning Systems

 In a previous blog post, I discussed hands-on techniques, tools and methods for testing AI systems.
 The structure of the blog post was based on the comprehensive literature survey by Zhang et al. (2020).
 According to Zhang et al. the trained ML model should be tested for the following properties: correctness, overfitting degree, fairness, interpretability, robustness, security, data privacy, and efficiency.
 Out of these eight properties, only security and efficiency are already part of the ISO25000 quality model.
 Fairness, interpretability and data privacy are already covered by the additions proposed by Kuwajima and Ishikawa (2019).
 So that leaves us to add model correctness, overfitting degree (i.e. the generalizability of the model) and model robustness.
+Since overfitting degree is very much related to model correctness, for the sake of simplicity we summarize that under one addition called “model correctness”.

 Other Views on Trustworthy AI Systems